 Pituitary tumor screening

-No standard screening methods are used to find pituitary tumors in people who are not at increased risk.
-If a person has an inherited condition such as MEN1 syndrome, he or she should discuss screening with his or her doctor.
-For members of a family with the MEN1 syndrome, blood testing may be recommended to look for abnormal pituitary hormone levels.
+No standard screening methods are used to find pituitary tumors in people who are not known to be at increased risk.
+If you have an inherited condition such as MEN1 syndrome, talk about screening with your healthcare provider.
+If any of your family members have MEN1 syndrome, you may have regular blood testing to look for abnormal pituitary hormone levels.
 These blood tests raise the chances of finding a tumor early so it can be treated.